mev-build-rs

 To run the mev builder, first you should make the appropriate configuration.
 You can make a local copy of example.config.toml to get started.

-To configure the builder, you can edit the fields under the [builder] key of the TOML.
+To configure the builder specifically, you can edit the fields under the [builder] key of the TOML.

 Fields you should change: